Null-subject language: Examples

 As the examples illustrate, in many null-subject languages, personal pronouns exist and can be used for emphasis but are dropped whenever they can be inferred from the context.
 Some sentences do not allow a subject in any form while, in other cases an explicit subject without particular emphasis, would sound awkward or unnatural.

 Most Bantu languages are null-subject.
 For example, in Ganda, 'I'm going home' could be translated as Ŋŋenze ewange or as Nze ŋŋenze ewange, where nze means 'I'.

+Albanian

 Arabic

 Arabic is considered a null-subject language, as demonstrated by the following example: